nkdAgility/azure-devops-migration-tools/docs/index.md

 The Azure DevOps Migration Tools allow you to bulk edit and migrate data between Team Projects on both Microsoft Team Foundation Server (TFS) and Azure DevOps Services.
 Take a look at the  [documentation](http://nkdagility.github.io/azure-devops-migration-tools/) to find out how.
 This project is published as [code on GitHub](https://github.com/nkdAgility/azure-devops-migration-tools/) as well as a [Azure DevOps Migration Tools on Chocolatey](https://chocolatey.org/packages/vsts-sync-migrator/).

 **WARNING: This tool is not designed for a novice.
 This tool was developed to support the senarios below, and the edge cases that have been encountered by the 30+ contributers from around the Azure DevOps community.
 You should be comfortable with the TFS/Azure DevOps object model, as well as debugging code in Visual Studio.**
+**Both paied and community support is avilable throug our [recommneded consultants](http://nkdagility.github.io/azure-devops-migration-tools/#support) as well as our contributors and many DevOps consultants around the world.**

 ## What can you do with this tool?

 - Migrate Work Items from one Team Project to another Team Project
 - *new v8.3* Sync changes after a migration